 OCs: It's a double-edged sword.
 We are reading your story for sake of a certain cast of characters in a certain fandom or fandoms, so when the protagonist shares equal screen-time with an OC I don't care about, I am immediately taken out of the story.
 I can trudge through it if your story is worth being exposed to the horror that is your Mary-Sue or Gary-Sue character, but I can only swallow so much.

-Out of Character (OOC) and Bashings: I tolerate many creative liberties with a canonical personality, but it is a strike against the author when the character's written in an extreme way that reminds me that they don't act like that in the original material.
+Out of Character (OOC) and Bashings: I tolerate many creative liberties with a canonical personality, but it is a strike against the author when the character's written in an extreme way that reminds me that they don't act like that in the original material in a non-OOC fic.
 I like reading a smarter, more powerful character.
 I like their leap in maturity.
 I understand the deaging.
 I agree with your attempt to humanize the character or make them somehow relateable.
 I could grow to like a unique spin on a character.
 But when they become as irritatingly weak as a kitten (becoming dramatically dependent) or stereotypically nasty (to the point that I conjure up an image of a villain twirling his handlebar mustache and cackling), I literally have to face-palm.

 Shortening Someone's Name/Cutesy Petnames/Nicknames: This is my personal preference, but I prefer reading someone's first name or surname in a written piece of work instead of a petname unless it is justified by the author's plot.
 I also have a bone to pick with female endearments that essentially replace the character's names.
 The original author slaved away picking the perfect names for their creations, so I find it offensive if I don't somehow honor that in my stories unless it is canonically fitting that nicknames spring up due to a situation or a certain character.
 For example, Nymphadora Tonks is just referred to as "Tonks" due to her canonical distaste for her mother's naming ability, and this is a perfectly good reason that I can live with.
 Butchering "Draco," a perfectly beautiful name, into the cutesy "Drake" or "Dray" isn't.
 I simply have a hard time swallowing that characters such as Severus Snape will accept being called "Sev," Sesshomaru being called "Sess" or "Sessho" or "Sho" or "Sesshy," Sirius Black as "Siri," or Inuyasha being called "Yash."
 I understand they're supposed to be affectionate endearments to show the depth of a relationship, yet it is incredibly off-putting and demeaning to the character.
 I make an effort to bypass it in my reading material if an "icky" petname is used sparingly, but a red flag goes off in my head when it essentially becomes the character's go-to address.